menningar/pedal-dialect-copy-command/README.md

 - Provider support (for Hibernate)
 	- Access current schema name
 	- Get table name for given entity (including when remapped by orm.xml)
-	- Hibernate user-type (mutable and non-mutable) base classes.
-	- List and Set user-types.
 - Postgresql specific features
-	- Adaptation of List/Set type for Hibernate
-	- Hibernate user-type for Postgres bit arrays
 	- Support for using the COPY command directly with JPA entity classes.

 ## Getting started